BILconference/policies/citizen_code_of_conduct.md

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify GOVERNING_BODY with a concise description of your grievance.
+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify
+BIL local organizers with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies.
 [LINK_TO_POLICY]